sutz1/weather-widget/README.md

 This project is meant to test my skills in web development.
 First I intend to make a simple weather webpage, with hopes to add additional widgets and extensions.
 The app is hosted on Github Pages and can be accessed here: https://sutz1.github.io/weather-widget

 ## Upcoming Featuers and Ideas
+* Find out why javascript does not run when accessing via in-app browser (example: opening link in Slack or LinkedIn).
 * Add search bar to allow for queries based by city.
 This will be the default behavior if app is unable to get user's location
 * Better front-end design.
 As of now there is very basic CSS implemented into the widget.
 I intend to make this much more sophisticated and modern over time
 * Unit tests